JackBrenn/quakejs-rootless/README.md

 **Ready to frag?** Share the server URL with your friends and enjoy some classic Quake III Arena! 🚀

-*Remember: For maximum security, run with Podman as a non-root user!*
+*Remember: For maximum security, run with Podman as a non-root user on isolated networks only!*

 </div>